poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

                         StanzaPath(f'message/{{{namespace}}}example_tag'),          ##~ Handle only Message with example_tag
                         self.__handle_message))                     ##~ Method which catch proper Message, should raise proper event for client.

-            register_stanza_plugin(Iq, ExampleTag)                  ##~ Register tags extension for Iq object, otherwise iq['example_tag'] will be string field instead container where we can manage our fields and create sub elements.
+            register_stanza_plugin(Iq, ExampleTag)                  ##~ Register tags extension for Iq object.
+Otherwise the iq['example_tag'] will be string field instead of container and it would not be possible to manage the fields and sub elements.
             #<<<<<<<<<<<<
-            register_stanza_plugin(Message, ExampleTag)             ##~ Register tags extension for Message object, otherwise message['example_tag'] will be string field instead container where we can manage our fields and create sub elements.
+            register_stanza_plugin(Message, ExampleTag)             ##~ Register tags extension for Message object, otherwise message['example_tag'] will be string field instead container, where it is impossible to manage fields and create sub elements.

             #>>>>>>>>>>>>
         # All iq types are: get, set, error, result